wahibhaq/wahibhaq.github.io/_posts/2018-08-27-transferwise-remittance-legitimacy.md

 layout: post
 title:  Is it legit to send remittances to home country via Transferwise?
 subtitle: Does it strengthen local currency?
-tags: [transferwise, remittance, payment, pkr, pakistani economy]
+tags: [transferwise, expats, remittance, payment, PKR, pakistan's economy]
 share-img: https://www.brecorder.com/wp-content/uploads/2018/01/dollar-rupee-1024.jpg
 bigimg: https://www.brecorder.com/wp-content/uploads/2018/01/dollar-rupee-1024.jpg
 published: true
 ---

-tl;dr: Transferwise works with pre-stocking Pakistani Rupee in partner bank.
+tl;dr: Transferwise works with pre-stocking Pakistani Rupee (PKR) in partner bank.
 It's legit and strengthens local currency when you use it to send remittances.

 If you are a [desi](https://www.urbandictionary.com/define.php?term=desi&defid=1145091=) expat living abroad then probably you already know about [Transferwise](https://transferwise.com/) and already using it to send money across borders.
 I have been using [Transferwise](https://transferwise.com/) service for sending [remittances](https://transferwise.com/us/blog/definition-of-remittance) to family back home (Pakistan) for past 3 years now.
 In layman terms, expats use it to send money from their foreign currency bank account (Euros in my case) to any bank account in one of the supported countries where recipient receives equivalent money in local currency (Pakistani Rupee in my case).
 My reasons to continue using it includes cheapest transfer fees, best exchange rates, mobile-first approach, reliability and amazing support team.

 > "The country largely depends on overseas Pakistanis to keep the wheel of the economy moving through their generous $20 billion" ~ [Khaleej Times](https://www.khaleejtimes.com/remittances-keep-pakistans-economy-afloat)

 All Overseas Pakistanis use this argument to support their patriotism but fact remains that remittances are extremely important for Pakistan's economy.
-This is why question like "Does my money really moves across borders when using Transferwise?" or in other terms "Am I contributing back into Pakistani economy by sending money through Transferwise?" matters a lot.
+This is why question like *"Does my money really moves across borders when using Transferwise?"* or in other terms *"Am I really contributing into Pakistani economy by sending money through Transferwise?"* matters a lot.
 I have thought about it many times but never felt important or concerned enough to research on it.
 Long story short, Pakistan's new Prime Minister's [presidential address](https://www.telegraph.co.uk/news/2018/08/20/imran-khan-scrap-hundreds-staff-move-three-bed-home-pledges/) made me re-think about it because Imran Khan stressed on expats and remittances.
 Then I noticed two instances of facebook posts where people asked about it and somehow I got motivated to investigate it myself.

 I already knew two things about their modus operandi.
 Firstly, TransferWise avoids costs by having their own local bank accounts in the majority of the countries they transfer to.
 That means that for these currencies no international transfers are actually needed, and the saving can be passed on to the customer.
 Secondly, their partner bank in Pakistan is [Habib Bank Limited](http://www.hbl.com/) (HBL) and I learned this the hard way because once my transaction was delayed by them.
 Also, found out while writing this post that HBL doesn't have SSL Support (No Https website!) on their website but that's a topic for another time.

 There were exchanges of 5 emails with `support@transferwise.com` to receive some clarity on this topic.
-My basic motivation was to verify if our remittances (foreign currency) sent through their service actually crosses borders or not?
-Primary motive was to know if it really strengthens local currency or not and also to get a bit deeper understanding of how they work.
+My basic motivation was to verify if our remittances sent through their service actually crosses borders or not and also to get a bit deeper understanding of how they work.

-Initially support team told me this and I quote.
+Initially, support team told me this:

 > "At the recipients end, we pay the money out from a PKR bank account.
 Therefore, your money never technically leaves borders."

 <img src="http://wahibhaq.github.io/img/blog/posts/transferwise-legit-remittance/email-1.jpg" width="250" height="400" align="center">

-Now, this made me worried but also made me think more and I shared my 3 theories to be verified in the follow up email.
+Now, this made me worried but also made me think and eventually pushed me to share these 3 theories in the follow up email so that they can be verified.

-1) Does Partner bank in Pakistan pays to my recipient bank account in PKR and Transferwise pay back to any international branch of HBL in euros?
+1) Does Partner bank (HBL in this case) in Pakistan pays to my recipient bank account in PKR and Transferwise pay back to any international branch of HBL in Euros?

 2) Transferwise already has a local bank account in PKR with pre-deposited money and they just use that account?